kiwi0fruit/open-fonts/README.md

 **Important**:

-* Use Default profile but change ini setting to `NormalWeight=8` (or even `NormalWeight=0` instead of 16) (with this the [difference between Chrome and other programs](https://github.com/snowie2000/mactype/issues/402) is not so big).
-Also launch Chrome using the `--disable-directwrite-for-ui` command switch,
+* Use Default profile but change ini setting to `NormalWeight=0` instead of 16 (with this the [difference between Chrome and other programs](https://github.com/snowie2000/mactype/issues/402) is not so big).
+* Optionally launch Chrome using the `--disable-directwrite-for-ui` command switch,
 * In case of Firefox you should fix some settings: open `about:config` then:
     * change `gfx.content.azure.backends` from `direct2d1.1,skia,cairo` to `direct2d1.1,cairo`,
     * change `gfx.canvas.azure.backends` from `direct2d1.1,skia,cairo` to `direct2d1.1,cairo`,